colophon

 footnotes

 I don’t like the standard digital footnote format that makes you jump to the end of the page and back just to view it.
-This method1 is much better!
+This method

 visitor interaction